jamesbconner/Sync2NAS/README.md

 ### Prerequisites
 - Python 3.12 or higher
 - SFTP server access
-- TMDB API key (optional but recommended)
+- TMDB API key (Required, but free.
+Read the [TMDB FAQ](https://developer.themoviedb.org/docs/faq#how-do-i-apply-for-an-api-key) to learn how to get one.)
+- [OpenAI](https://openai.com/api/) API key (Optional, for AI-powered actions like filename parsing and automatic show matching)
-- OpenAI API key (optional, for AI-powered parsing)
+- [Anthropic](https://www.anthropic.com/api) API key (Optional, for AI-powered actions like filename parsing and automatic show matching)
+- [Ollama](https://ollama.com/) local LLM service running your preferred model (Default [gemma3:12b](https://ollama.com/library/gemma3).
+It's the best tradeoff between accuracy, compute resource and speed as of July 2025.)
-- Ollama service running your preferred model (default llama3.2) **Note:** Sync2NAS does not manage Ollama models.
-You must ensure that any model specified here (e.g., `llama3.2`) is already installed and available in your local Ollama instance.
-Use `ollama pull <model>` to install models as needed.
+**Note:** Sync2NAS does not manage Ollama models.
+You must ensure that any model specified here (e.g., `gemma3:12b`) is already installed and available in your local Ollama instance.
+Use `ollama pull gemma3:12b` to install models as needed.

 ### Installation